AwalaApp/specs/rs000-core.md

 }
 ```

 Gateways MUST enforce PDDs for as long as they are active.
-Public gateways MAY additionally cache PDDs until they expire in order to refuse future parcels whose PDA has been revoked.
+Internet gateways MAY additionally cache PDDs until they expire in order to refuse future parcels whose PDA has been revoked.

 #### Gateway Certificate Rotation (GCR) {#gcr}

-When fulfilling cargo collection requests, public gateways MUST check if their private peers' certificates are eligible for rotation per [RS-002](./rs002-pki.md#certificate-rotation).
+When fulfilling cargo collection requests, Internet gateways MUST check if their private peers' certificates are eligible for rotation per [RS-002](./rs002-pki.md#certificate-rotation).
 If that is the case, they MUST issue a new certificate and include it as a _Gateway Certificate Rotation_ (GCR) message in one of the cargoes output.

 Similarly, a private gateway MUST process the certificate contained in a GCR message following the rules defined in [RS-002](./rs002-pki.md#certificate-rotation).

-Public gateways MUST ignore any GCR received from a peer, as that not supported.
+Internet gateways MUST ignore any GCR received from a peer, as that not supported.

 A GCR message MUST be serialized as a `CertificateRotation` message defined in [RS-002](./rs002-pki.md#certificate-rotation).